 Failure to Maintain Full-Time Status

-Dropping below full-time status without prior approval for a reduced course load from OIS is considered a violation of your F-1 status and will result in the termination of your F-1 SEVIS record.
+Dropping below full-time status without approval for a Reduced Course Load from OIS is considered a violation of your F-1 status and will result in the termination of your F-1 SEVIS record.
 Once your F-1 SEVIS record is terminated, you will no longer have a valid visa status in the U.S.